jamesorr/CO2SYS-MATLAB/README.md

 **COMPATIBILITY:**

-Besides their use in MATLAB, the three functions (CO2SYS.m, derivnum.m, and errors.m) also work well under the GNU's MATLAB clone known as octave.
+Besides their use in MATLAB, the three functions (CO2SYS.m, derivnum.m, and errors.m) also work well under octave, GNU's MATLAB clone.

 **REFERENCES:**